 The Eurocar plant, located in the Uzhgorod region of Western Ukraine, is a $ 250 million automobile assembly project, designed and built when Ukraine has already become independent.
 The plant now employs 540 people, all of which went through professional training abroad.
 The ISO 9001:2000 certified Eurocar plant is expected to possess a full production cycle by the end of this year, after the installation of specifically designed body welding and body painting lines.

 During his visit to the Eurocar plant the Ukrainian President noted the overall improvement of investment climate in the country highlighting that as the President of Ukraine he pays a lot of attention to improving the regulatory and tax policy and to combating corruption.
-President Yanukovych believes it is his duty to create favorable conditions for investors in Ukraine.
+President Yanukovych believes it is his duty to create favourable conditions for investors in Ukraine.

 6 Months ago the Ukrainian leadership had identified and embarked on implementation of four key reforms, namely: tax, administrative, anti-corruption and pension reforms.
 The first to be accomplished had been the administrative reform designed to reduce the number of public servants by reorganizing the ministries and decreasing their number by a third.